 Recent breakthroughs in machine learning (ML) and computational processing capabilities have led to the development of ML models that demonstrate unprecedented performance on a variety of highly complex computer vision tasks~\cite{pmid26017442}.
 State-of-the-art convolutional neural network models now regularly achieve near-human or even superhuman performance on a variety of challenging vision tasks and across different imaging modalities, including segmentation and classification of slide microscopy images in pathology~\cite{pmid31308507,pmid33953404,pmid33990804} as well as computed tomography or magnetic resonance images in radiology~\cite{pmid31894144,pmid29944078,pmid31110349}.
-Over the last couple of years, ML models have evolved technically within the research domain and are showing promising results in preclinical settings~\cite{pmid31753987}.
-The vision is that these models will soon be applied widely in clinical practice to support pathologists and radiologists in interpretation of images and ultimately improve diagnostic accuracy and efficiency~\cite{pmid31151893,pmid28447900,pmid29944078}.
-To realize this vision, healthcare enterprises are now tasked with integrating ML models into clinical workflows and evaluating their performance in clinical context.
-A major impediment for the clinical integration, evaluation, and utilization of ML models is the lack of standard interfaces for exchange of image annotations and ML model outputs between image analysis, image display, and image management systems.
-Digital Imaging and Communication in Medicine (DICOM) is the internationally accepted standard for communication of medical images and related information across a wide range of medical imaging modalities and disciplines.
-The DICOM standard provides information object definitions (IODs) for image-derived information, including computational image analysis results~\cite{pmid27257542,pmid29092948}, and implementation of these IODs to enable interoperable storage and communication of ML model outputs has been proposed by the Integrating the Healthcare Enterprise (IHE) Radiology Technical Committee~\cite{ihe-rad-air}.
-However, DICOM is complex and implementing an IOD requires extensive domain expertise, making it a daunting task to data scientists and ML model developers who may have limited experience in the field of medical imaging informatics.
-This motivated us to develop the \emph{highdicom} library, which provides high-level abstractions for reading and creating image-derived DICOM objects using the Python programming language to facilitate the development of ML models that can interface with established medical imaging systems upon deployment.
+Over the last couple of years, ML models have evolved technically within the research domain~\cite{pmid31753987} and the vision is that these models will soon be applied widely in clinical practice to support pathologists and radiologists in interpretation of images and ultimately improve diagnostic accuracy and efficiency~\cite{pmid31151893,pmid28447900,pmid29944078,pmid31355445}.
+To realize this vision, healthcare enterprises are now tasked with evaluating model performance in clinical context and integrating the outputs of ML models into clinical workflows.
+Similarly, development of models may be expedited if image annotations generated by clinical experts and stored within clinical information systems could be directly consumed by ML training and validation pipelines.
+Unfortunately, this is currently impeded by the lack of standard interfaces for exchange of image annotations and ML model outputs between image analysis, image display, and image management systems.